Hawk1n5/TUCTF_2016_write_up/pwn/woo_fix/README.md

 Then delete index is 1,after delete bearOffset still is 1,It didn't reset.

-So now create a tiger type is 3,and name is "aaaa",you will get some solved in woo2.
+So now create a tiger type is 3,and name is "aaaa",you will get some solution in woo2.